Statewide Primary Care Needs Assessment

 The Primary Care Office coordinates the Health Professional Shortage Area (HPSA) and Medically Underserved Areas/Population (MUA/P) designation process; provide technical assistance to organizations/communities about the designation process; and apply for new, and update existing, designations, as needed.

 A Health Professional Shortage Area (HPSA) is a federal designation reflecting a shortage of primary medical care, dental or mental health providers, in accordance with the federal guidelines.
 This designation may be established in urban or rural areas, population groups, or in medical or other public facilities.

 Health Professional Shortage Areas can be established for:

 - Geographic - indicates a shortage of primary medical care, dental and mental health providers in the total population

 - Population - indicates that the population in a specific area is underserved relevant to primary medical care, dental and mental health providers

-- Facility - community health centers, rural health clinics, federal and state correctional facilities, youth detention centers, state or county mental health hospitals, public or non-profit facilities
+- Facility - community health centers, rural health clinics, and federal and state correctional facilities

 Other Shortage Designations

 Medically Underserved Areas (MUAs) may be a whole county or a group of counties or towns, or a group of urban census tracts in which residents have a shortage of health services.
 Medically Underserved Populations (MUPs) may include large groups of people who face economic, cultural or linguistic barriers to health care.